DEVELOPMENT OF BUS SERVICES IN LITTLEBOROUGH

 No significant changes took place until the 1968 Transport Act led to Rochdale Corporation buses being absorbed by SELNEC Buses (South East Lancashire, North East Cheshire) in 1969.
 Over time the traditional Cream and Blue livery was replaced by Orange.

 Further changes occurred in 1974 when SELNEC was replaced by GMPTE (Greater Manchester Passenger Transport Executive).
+One of their standard double-deck buses is pictured outside the Summit Inn.
 A similar change affected West Yorkshire when their PTE became operational.
 And took over the Joint Omnibus Committees there.

 In September 1971 the Joint Operator committees of Todmorden and Halifax merged to form Calderdale Joint Omnibus Committee.
 An important benefit for Littleborough of these organisational changes was that in June and October 1973 all-day services operated through from Littleborough to Todmorden, Halifax and Burnley without the change at the Summit Inn. complete with extensions to Halifax and Burnley.